apeiros/baretest/README.markdown

-      suite "Dependencies", :requires => ['foo', 'bar'] do assert "Will be skipped, due to unsatisfied dependencies" do "And this code therefore will never be executed" end
+      suite "Dependencies", :requires => ['foo', 'bar'] do assert "Will be skipped, due to unsatisfied dependencies" do raise "This code therefore will never be executed" end
       end
     end